jspicer-code/Tiva-C-Embedded/Experiment2-GPIO-RegisterAccess/Readme.md

 # Experiment1-GPIO

 ## Overview
 This experiment tests the GPIO on the EV-TMC4123GLX board.
-The code alternates turning on the onboard red/blue/green LEDs and uses the two switch inputs as an override to turn all LEDs on or off.
-The TivaWare Peripheral Driver Library is being used.
+It is the same as Experiment1 except that it uses direct register access instead of the The TivaWare Peripheral Driver Library.